RZajacc/RZajacc/README.md

-###Hello, and welcome to my profile!
+<h1>Hello, and welcome to my profile! </h1>
 <hr/>
 I'm Rafał Zając, and I recently graduated as a Full-Stack developer from code Academy.

-I speak Polish, English and my German is currently around B1 level.
+💬 I speak Polish, English and my German is currently around B1 level.

 🔭 Currently I'm working on improving my portfolio projects with a strong emphasis on testing (unit and end-to-end) and styling.
 Most of my time I'm working on my MarsRover project.